Designing in VR

 Usability Testing in VR

-Even though visualization was low hanging fruit I found the most valuable use case for VR in architecture to be user testing.
+Even though visualization was low hanging fruit I found the most valuable use case for VR in architecture was user testing.
 User testing is rare in architecture for many reasons.
-You need to either build a portion of the design via foam core model in a warehouse, lay tape to mimic a 1:1 plan (See the movie “The Founder”), or build an actual working store in a warehouse and test.
-Only Apple, P&G, Walmart, and a few others can do this.
-All options are time-consuming and expensive.
+You need to either build a portion of the design via foam core models in a warehouse, lay tape to mimic a 1:1 plan (See the movie “The Founder”), or build an actual working store in a warehouse and test.
+Only Apple, P&G, Walmart, and a few others afford to do this.
+All these options are time-consuming and expensive.
 But that’s where VR comes in.
 It enables architects, and spatial designers, to user test their designs in real-time and at very low cost.

 One example of usability testing in VR came from the need to design a complex café checkout experience.
 The team was having trouble aligning on a direction.
 The problem was our lack of understanding of how people would ACTUALLY navigate a complex space like the one we designed.
 VR was the best tool for getting testers in the design and observing them complete simulated tasks.
 I started with a test script, set up our 3D models for testing, and had users role-play a few scenarios.
 Hidden problems with the design were uncovered immediately and some of our hypotheses confirmed.

 Testing often and doing it IN your design is so so critical.
 We know this in digital product/UX already.
-And now architecture has a way to deploy the same design practices.
+But with VR architecture finally deploy the same design practices.
 I strongly believe every spatial designer should include VR into their toolset to complete the capabilities loop.
 Which is something like:

 Learnings from usability Testing in VR